rhiga2/notes/computer_science/distributed_systems.md

   * Exclusive aqcuired during transactions must be held until the end.
   * Can be very slow, easy to overload 2PL with slow transactions
   * Risk of deadlocking.
 If deadlock is detected, then one of the transactions will be aborted.
   * Predicate lock: locks that are not defined on an object but on a condition (i.e. meeting room + time range)
+  * Index-range lock: group multiple things to share lock.
+* Serializable Snapshot Isolation (SSI)
+  * Pessimistic concurrency control tries to prevent serializability violations, where as optimistic concurrency control lets transactions run concurrent and aborts transactions that violate seriazability.
+  * Transactions usually read value first then decides to take action.
+The read value before taking action is called a premise.
+  * SSI runs on snapshot isolation but extends it to include serializability.
+  * Two cases:
+    * Stale snapshot: Transaction A modifies a value from 0 to 1 but does not commit immediately.
+Transaction B reads 0 in its consistent snapshot and increments it.
+Before B commits, A commits its update.
+At B’s commit, SSI detects a conflict (because B’s read version was overwritten by A), and may abort B to preserve serializability.
+    * Snapshot before stale before commit: SSI uses a conflict-tracking mechanism (like a tripwire) to detect if concurrent transactions’ snapshots create a dangerous conflict pattern.
+If so, the system aborts one transaction — usually letting the first committer win — to maintain serializability.
+  * Performance varies significantly by rate of aborts, thus it helps to keep transactions small.

+# Problems with Distributed Systems
+## Faults and Partial Failures